hadley/adv-r/Functional-programming.md

     }
     funs2 <- lapply(funs, remove_missings)

 We could also take a more general approach.
-A useful function here is `Curry` (named after a famous computer scientist Haskell Curry, not the food), which implements "partial function application".
+A useful function here is `Curry` (named after the famous computer scientist Haskell Curry, not the food), which implements "partial function application".
 What the curry function does is create a new function that passes on the arguments you specify.
 A example will make this more clear:

     add <- function(x, y) x + y
     addOne <- function(x) add(x, 1)